noisebridge/PythonClass/lessons/django-intro/django-intro.md

     make an admin.py file in your <appname>

-#then uncomment necessary lines in urls.py and settings.py
+then uncomment necessary lines in urls.py and settings.py. you should be able to figure them out by reading the comments already in those files.